psliwa/PHPPdf/README.markdown

 Examples
 =========

-Sample documents are in "examples" directory. "index.php" file is web interface to browse examples, "cli.php" is console interface.
-Via web interface documents in pdf and jpeg formats are available (Imagick is required for jpeg format).
+Sample documents are in the "examples" directory. "index.php" file is the web interface to browse examples, "cli.php" is a console interface.
+Via the web interface, the documents are available in pdf and jpeg format (the jpeg format requires Imagick).

 Documentation
 =============